mycodeplug/dzcb/README.md

 * TYT MD-9600
 * Retevis RT84

-Use `--dmrconfig-template` to specify an exported codeplug (with analog, digital, contacts, grouplists, scanlists, and zones REMOVED) to use as a template for radio type, messages, DMR ID, and startup text.
+Use `--dmrconfig-template` to specify an exported codeplug config to use as a template for radio type, messages, DMR ID,  and startup text.
 The output directory will contain a dmrconfig config per template specified.

 ## Anytone CPS